 And the sugar-free varieties are even worse.

-Even the so-called “natural” syrups, such as Wholesome and Log Cabin All Natural Table Syrup are basically flavored sugar and will add inches to your waistline.
 And don’t be fooled by blueberry or blackberry pancake syrup.
 They’re mostly sugar with very little fruit.

 While 100 percent pure maple syrup is most definitely a better choice than maple-flavored pancake syrup, it is still a very concentrated sweetener and has no fiber.
 There are better options if you’re wanting to lose weight or just eat healthier.

-Here are 14 super healthy waffle toppings to start your day off right:
+Some super healthy waffle toppings to start your day off right:

 Berry Berry Sauce is one of my favorite waffle toppings.
 Deliciously sweet and yet full of fiber – perfect for a weight loss plan.